AdrienChampion/induction_for_dummies/src/induction/readme.md

 one where it can take an arbitrary positive value.
 Both versions work for this proof, but the former is better for obtaining non-trivial (length `0`) counterexamples if we need to.

-> **NB:** readers eager to *learn by doing* can start from any of the previous SMT examples
+> Readers eager to *learn by doing* can start from any of the previous SMT examples involving BMC
-> involving BMC and try to conduct the proof themselves.
-The SMT examples for BMC have definitions
+> and try to conduct the proof themselves.
+The SMT examples for BMC have definitions for both
-> for both `init` and `trans` ready to use.
-The easy version consists in having an SMT-LIB script
+> `init` and `trans` ready to use.
+The easy version consists in having an SMT-LIB script for the
-> for the *base* case, and another one for the *step* case.
+> *base* case, and another one for the *step* case.
 Solution in the [Stopwatch
 > Base](#stopwatch-base) and [Stopwatch Step](#stopwatch-step) sections.
 >
 > Bonus points if you can do both with just one script, using activation literals.
 Perfect score if